 With connectors, you can specify the destination of your data and store it for future use.

 With the rule engine, you can analyze and process data of multiple devices simultaneously and trigger actions when needed.
 Actions include sending SMS or email notifications, sending downlinks or aggregating your data.

-All data is sent from the devices to the cloud (often telemetry and state; such as environment measurements).
-Usually devices send data either interval or event-based.
+All data are sent from the devices to the cloud (often telemetry and state; such as environment measurements).
+Usually, devices send data either interval or event-based.
 Uplinks trigger the data processing pipeline specified by a data flow.

 Data can be partitioned into Topics based on its purpose or schema.
-This helps retaining structure of the data.
+This helps to retain the structure of the data.

 Data flows define the data processing pipeline:

 Device Connector: Specify the connectivity for connecting a device

 Device type: Specify the type of device and implement payload decoding and encoding

 Output connectors: Specify one or multiple data destinations

 Downlinks are commands that can be sent to a physical device (actuator or sensor) to either configure the device (i.e. sending interval) or trigger an action on the device (i.e. turning on the lights, closing the blinds).
 Downlinks are only possible for the following connectivities: MQTT and LoRaWAN